DarlanSchmeller/task-list-laravel/README.md

-# Task Management Application
+# 📋 Tasklee - Task Management Made Easy

-This is a task management application built with Laravel for study purposes.
+Tasklee is a task management application built with **Laravel**, **Blade**, and **Alpine.js** to practice and showcase modern web development workflows.

+It comes with a **full CRUD** for tasks, along with features like:

+- ✅ Checklists to break tasks into smaller steps
+- 🎨 Dynamic icons that adapt based on task type
+- 🗂️ Migrations, seeders, and factories for easy database setup
+- 🛠️ Clean and structured code, following best practices

+The goal of Tasklee is not only to manage tasks efficiently, but also to serve as a learning project that demonstrates how to structure features, handle routes, validate data, and keep code organized in a modern Laravel application.

 ## Prerequisites